fzovpec/Sneakers-Flask-Api/README.md

         the bots_list dictionary in the config.py file.
 More about that in the adding new bots section.
     'action_type': 'The type of the action you want to execute.
 Allowed actions - login, register, buy, execute_whole_buying_process and another listed in the bot class definition.
-More about those actions is written in the adding bots section' }
+More about those actions is written in the adding bots section', 'profiles_id': 'The id of the profile out of the user profiles list(in some particular shop).
+If not specified, then used 0 by default', 'billing_id': 'The id of the user's billing information.
+0 by default', 'proxies_id': 'The id of the user's proxies.
+0 by default', 'item_id': 'Required if action_type == execute_whole_buying_process.
+Otherwise not required', 'shipping_id': 'The id of the user's shipping data list.
+0 by default' }
 }
 ```